From Japan: History

 From Japan initially started as a Yahoo!
 Auctions Japan bidding proxy service in 2004.
 In the following year, the company added the service to order from major Japanese online shopping sites and continues to provide this service presently.
 They are expanding as a business providing a one stop simple solution for people residing outside of Japan that wish to shop from Japanese websites, but are unable to due to the language barrier or other restrictions such as stores not shipping overseas.

 As one of Japan's first international E-Commerce proxies, they pride themselves in having the only userbase in Japan consisting of registered members residing in 196 countries.

 The website operates in English, Chinese (Simplified and Traditional), French, Spanish, Korean, Indonesian, Thai, Italian, and Japanese.

 The company also offers a service to "Simply put up a banner and start selling globally", aimed to support Japanese E-Commerce companies with large amounts of traffic from abroad that wish to expand their market overseas, contributing to the vitalization of small and middle-sized E-Commerce companies in Japan.

+In 2022, the service was rebranded as "One Map by FROM JAPAN" and started supporting purchases from U.S. online shopping sites.